 The three made their way to Brooklyn where they stayed with the Little Sisters of the Poor.
 Their plans to travel west to minister to French children were changed when Bishop Charles E. McDonnell asked them to stay in the Diocese of Brooklyn to nurse the sick poor in their own homes.
 In 1907, Bishop McDonnell received approval from Pope Pius X to establish the sisters as an American Community, distinct from their origins in the French Congregation.
 Their “home nursing” ministry eventually evolved into a New York State certified health agency known as the Nursing Sisters Home Visiting Service.

-These health and hospital services established by the sisters are now part of Catholic Health Services of Long Island.
+These health and hospital services established by the sisters are now part of Catholic Health.

 Members of the congregation are still engaged in various aspects of health care throughout Brooklyn and Long Island.
 They are also active in prison ministry, work at the Interfaith Nutrition Network, and teach at the college level.
 The sisters advocate “for people who cannot speak for themselves.”
 They continue to follow their motto, “To minister in Christ” and remain “Faithful to Our Mission”, the theme for their jubilee year.

-Mercy Medical Center is proud of its beginnings and continues the tradition, every October 21 st , of presenting an apple to all patients and staff in a continuing reminder of the importance in life of being welcomed and treated with even a small kindness.
+Mercy Hospital is proud of its beginnings and continues the tradition, every October 21 st , of presenting an apple to all patients and staff in a continuing reminder of the importance in life of being welcomed and treated with even a small kindness.